|Click the "eNotify Sign Up" button to receive Snow Emergency Alert emails.|

 Declaring a Snow Emergency

-As of this season, winter 2018-2019, if more than 2 inches of snow falls, a snow emergency is declared and all city streets are plowed curb-to-curb.
-(The previous threshold was 2 1/2 inches or more.)
+If more than 2 inches of snow falls, a snow emergency is declared and all city streets are plowed curb-to-curb.
+(The new snow emergency threshold was implemented in winter 2018-2019.
+The previous threshold was 2 1/2 inches or more.)
 Snow emergency parking restrictions are also in effect.
 Residents are notified of the snow emergency via eNotify email, the city's website and social media.
 Sign up for Snow Emergency Alert emails.

 For snowfalls of less than 2 inches, the city treats and plows main roadways.
 Ice control measures are taken throughout the system, and special attention is given to stop signs, hills, bridges and curves.